Borderline Personality: Why People Find It Almost Impossible to Leave

 Susan Quinn

 Many people are heartbroken after ending a relationship with someone who has Borderline Personality Disorder (BPD).
-The early stages of these relationships are filled with deep flattery and intense attention.
+Understanding how to leave someone with BPD can be challenging, as the early stages of these relationships are often filled with deep flattery and intense attention.
 This can be very exciting and makes the partner feel incredibly valued.

 This initial adoration creates an emotional high that’s hard to let go of.
 The cycle of praise and rage that comes with BPD makes things even more confusing and painful.
 People often cling to the good times, hoping they’ll come back.